ruixing76/alta2023/_pages/home.md

 excerpt: "Melbourne<br>November 29-December 1, 2023"
 ---
 ## Welcome!
 The 21st Annual Workshop of the Australasian Language Technology Association (ALTA 2023) will take place in **Melbourne, Australia** from **November 29th to December 1st, 2023**.
 ALTA 2023 will largely operate as an offline conference this year, with limited online/hybrid capability.
-More information will be announced soon.

 ## News
 <style>